-How to appeal a Aetna (CVS Health) step therapy override denial
+How to appeal your Aetna (CVS Health) step therapy override denial

 Step therapy (also called 'fail-first') requires patients to try a plan-preferred medication and demonstrate failure or intolerance before the plan will cover the prescribed drug.
 This guide is specific to Aetna (CVS Health) appeals.